Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Introduction

 \section{Introduction}

-Recent face portrait generators can synthesize real-time talking-head videos hardly distinguishable from real ones.
-Despite the risks for visual disinformation it poses, the legitimate use of synthetic avatars will become ubiquitous, bringing benefits to a myriad of applications ranging from personalized avatars to AR filters for selfie videos.
+Recent digital avatar generators have fueled a myriad of computer vision and graphics applications, allowing anyone to synthesize real-time photorealistic personas.
+Major companies are now supporting avatar-driven remote interactions over immersive AR/VR (\eg Meta's Pixel Codec Avatar~\cite{ma2021pixel}, Apple's Vision Pro Persona~\cite{visionpro}) or video conferencing (\eg NVIDIA's MAXINE~\cite{maxine}, Microsoft's Teams~\cite{msteams}), and selfie filters for altering and enhancing appearance (\eg by Snap and Tiktok).
+While the avatar generation technology today is still young, the legitimate use of synthetic avatars will be ubiquitous in the future.
+Without proper guardrails, this poses a real risk of unauthorized use and large-scale spread of visual disinformation.
+To ensure the safe use of such a technology, the relevant question is no longer whether the content is ``real'' or not---since, by design, the videos and avatars are all \textit{synthetic}---but rather, whether the synthetically-generated videos and avatars are ``trustworthy" or not.

-In the context of video conferencing, for instance, instead of sending the entire video of a person talking, we can synthesize a video on the receiver's end using a single frame to specify the target identity, together with some compact information about the motion of the driving video, thus saving valuable bandwidth~\cite{wang2021facevid2vid}.
-To enable safe use in such cases, the relevant question is no longer whether a video is ``real" or not, but whether it is ``trustworthy" or not.
-That is, we want to determine if the person driving the video (ID$_1$ or ID$_2$ in Figure~\ref{fig:teaser}) is authorized to control the likeness, or the appearance, of the synthetic video portrait (target identity in Figure~\ref{fig:teaser}).
+When video conferencing, for instance, a synthetic video portrait generator can be used to save valuable bandwidth by reconstructing a synthetic avatar of the sender at the receiver's end, using only a frame of the target identity and a compact representation of the speaker's facial motion.
+To ensure the authorized use of such synthetically-generated videos, we want to verify if the driving identity behind a synthetic video (ID$_1$ or ID$_2$ in Figure~\ref{fig:teaser}) is authorized to control the likeness, or the appearance, of the synthetic video (target identity in Figure~\ref{fig:teaser}).
+Crucially, we want to only leverage the synthetic video avatars to do so.
 We call this novel task \emph{avatar fingerprinting}.

-To perform avatar fingerprinting, we leverage a simple but fundamental observation: each person shows unique facial motion idiosyncrasies when talking and emoting.
-For instance, someone may raise one of her eyebrows more than the other, or shake their head more often while talking.
+We leverage a simple but fundamental observation: facial motions tend to be idiosyncratic, that is, individuals talk and emote in unique ways.
+For instance, someone may raise one of her eyebrows more than the other, or smile more while talking.
 These ``dynamic identity signatures''~\cite{OToole_2002_CogSci} have been shown to carry enough information for humans to recognize other individuals, \emph{even when the physical appearance of their face is altered}~\cite{OToole_2002_CogSci,Hill_2001_CurrentBio,Knappmeyer_2001_JoV}.
-This makes them attractive for our task, as they are derived solely from the driving identity of an avatar, regardless of the appearance of the generated video.
+This makes them attractive for our task, as they can be derived solely from the driving identity of a talking-head video, regardless of the appearance.